savishy/ansible-roles/azurevm/readme.md

+# Ansible Role - azurevm

-Creates a Windows or Linux VM on Azure.
+* Creates a Windows or Linux VM on Azure.
+* Each VM gets a Public IP, NIC, NSG and Managed OS Disk on Azure.

+**NSG Rules**:

+The Ansible controller's IP is stored in a fact `ansible_controller_ip` if you wish to open NSG rules only from your Ansible controller machine.
+Look at the `defaults/main.yml` for an example.

+## How to use

+Read the top-level README file.

 ## Important Variables